wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/StateDefinition.md

 #### Defining the Models

 Now that we have our states, we can define the models for each state with their associated data and actions.
-As you can see from the above chart, the `initialized` state will need a `load()` action, so we will define our module with a simple `struct` like so:
+As you can see from the above chart, the `initialized` state will need a `load()` action, so we will define our model with a simple `struct` like so:

 ```swift
 struct LoaderModel {